-Quyen provides assistance to the executive manager of finance and corporate services/company secretary.
-Quyen joined ACSI in 2017, and her diverse career in accountancy ranges from roles in public practice, commercial and non-profit organizations.
+Quyen provides assistance to the CFO/COO.
+Quyen joined ACSI in 2017 and her diverse career in finance ranges from roles in public practice, to commercial and non-profit organisations.

-Quyen graduated from RMIT University with a Bachelor of Business (Accountancy) with distinction and is a member of the Institute of Chartered Accountants in Australia.
+Quyen graduated from RMIT University with a Bachelor of Business (Accountancy) and is a qualified Chartered Accountant.

 Engagement Team Assistant